Linde fights oil headwinds ahead of mega-merger

 If it goes ahead, the tie-up will create the largest industrial gases firm in the world, overtaking the German firm’s historic French rival Air Liquide.

-Obstacles have been thrown in the merger’s path by German workers’ fears for their jobs if the joined firm is managed as planned from the United States.
+Obstacles have been thrown in the merger’s path by German workers’ fears for their jobs if the joined firm is managed as planned from the United States.—APP